5 Most Common Tennis Injuries and Treatment at Brunswick Heads Physio

 - Knee Injuries

-We regularly see ACL and MCL injuries here at Brunswick Heads Physio, along with other knee related injuries.
-The constant change in direction accompanied with stopping and starting during a tennis match places strain on the knee, causing muscles and ligaments to stretch and become damaged.
+We regularly see ACL and MCL injuries here at Brunswick Heads Physio, along with other knee-related injuries.
+The constant change in direction accompanied with stopping and starting during a tennis match may increase the chances of spraining the ligaments in your knee.
+These ligaments are important for the stability of your knee, so if you think you may have hurt them, we would be more than happy to help get you properly diagnosed and on the right path towards recovery.

 Suffering from a Tennis related Injury?
 Get Back on the Court Sooner with Sports Physiotherapy

 Tennis injuries can happen anytime, anywhere – no matter your age or skill level.
-The team of physiotherapists at Brunswick Heads Physio are skilled at treating all types of tennis injuries, and we can create a tailored treatment plan to have you back on the court sooner.
-We’ll teach you safe and effective exercises whilst also implementing strategies to reduce pain, inflammation and help you regain the full range of movement required for playing tennis.
+The team of physiotherapists at Brunswick Heads Physio are skilled at treating all types of tennis injuries, and we can create a tailored treatment plan to have you back on the court very soon.
+We’ll teach you safe and effective exercises whilst also implementing strategies to reduce pain, inflammation and help you regain a full range of movement required for playing tennis.